 There is something appealingly cartoon-like about a button on the dash that, when pushed, offers, as Porsche describes it, "extra dynamism."
 Who doesn't want that?

 It would have been simple for Porsche to go light on the all-terrain capabilities of its SUV, since it is likely many of its drivers will never venture off asphalt, so it is more than reassuring to know that Porsche engineers took their rough-country mandate seriously and created a vehicle that can slog through slime.

-Fresh from a thorough makeover last year, the 2009 Cayenne carries over with only minor cosmetic changes.
-Although it bears a strong resemblance to the original Cayenne, the subtle changes make both esthetic and functional sense.
+Fresh from a thorough makeover in 2008, the 2010 Cayenne carries over with only minor cosmetic changes.
+Although it bears a strong resemblance to the original Cayenne, the subtle changes make both aesthetic and functional sense.
 For instance, the headlights are now moved to the outside of the front fascia and covered with clear glass, improving looks and offering an aerodynamic benefit.
 The coefficient of drag is also lower than the first-generation SUV, a nod to improved fuel economy and better high-speed handling.
 Even the standard 17-inch wheels have presence, but the available 20- and 21-inch wheels really show off the huge brakes and calipers that are fitted on the car, a utilitarian style statement.